Autorisation model

 1. Authenticate

-When an application has , the application will have been assigned a client_id.
+When an application has joined a domain, the application will have been assigned a client_id.
 This client_id is included in the access_token that is required to communicate with the Koppeltaal server.
 This way, the Koppeltaal server knows which application is performing a request and therefore the associated permissions.

 2. Resource ownership